SMartinScottLogic/web_archiver/README.md

 ## Indexing

-A separate binary (`bins/indexer.rs`) can index the archive and produce a CSV mapping URLs to JSON files.
+A separate binary (`archive_indexer`) can index the archive and produce a CSV mapping URLs to JSON files.

 ## Extending
 - Add per-domain rules (XPath, robots.txt, etc.)